pplau/pacon/README.md

 # Pacon
-A partial consistency library
+A library that allows existing distributed file system to use partial consistency.
+Partial consistency provides the application with strong consistency guarantee for only its workspace.

 # Install:
 `cd /pacon `